 - Bagging: You can bag your leaves and place them at the curb for collection on your scheduled pickup day.
 Leaf bags should weigh no more than fifty (50) pounds each.
 At no time are leaf bags to be placed in the roadway.
 Leaf bags should not be placed under low hanging power, cable or phone lines, in drainage ditches, around fire hydrants, next to utility poles or their support cables, cable or phone boxes, power transformers or mailboxes.

 - Loose Leaf Collection: From November 1st through March 31st only loose leaves will be collected by the City’s leaf vacuum trucks.
 During this time residents may place their loose leaves at the curb or shoulder of the roadway in a dome shaped pile or windrow.
 The leaf pile or windrow should be loose leaves only and be free of all other debris such as limbs, sticks or twigs.
-Leaves must be placed no more than ten (5) feet from the pavement and at no time should the leaves be placed in the roadway or drainage ditch.
+Leaves must be placed no more than five (5) feet from the pavement and at no time should the leaves be placed in the roadway or drainage ditch.
 The City’s loose leaf crews will make one full collection of the City before beginning another collection cycle.
 The time between collections varies depending upon the volume of leaves out for collection.
 Sometimes it may be four (4) to six (6) weeks between collections.
 Loose leaves that become scattered after they have been placed in piles or windrows will not be cleaned up by the City.

 Please see below link for the complete Solid Waste Policy: